I'm an award-winning writer and editor with a talent for storytelling.

-I spent 11 years at ShortList and have also written for Observer Magazine, Empire, Vera, The Independent, Telegraph, YOU magazine, the Daily Mail travel pages, Penguin, Jaguar, The Jackal, Marie Claire, Stylist, Guardian Labs, easyJet Traveller, Fashionbeans, Flash Pack and Changeboard.
+I spent 11 years at ShortList and have also written for titles diverse as the Guardian, Observer Magazine, Empire, Vera, The Independent, Telegraph, YOU magazine, Daily Mail, Penguin, Jaguar, The Jackal, Marie Claire, Stylist, Guardian Labs, easyJet Traveller, Fashionbeans, Flash Pack and Changeboard.
+I've received a record four PPA Writer of the Year nominations.

 When a Star Wars fan began uploading his fan theories to YouTube, he imagined it as a simple hobby.
 Two million subscribers later, Star Wars Theory almost killed its creator Most people who express their opinions online are, in effect, breaking wind in the middle of a hurricane.